Groundbreaking research offers hope for cancer cure

-Researchers at UT Southwestern Simmons Cancer Center recently discovered a drug combination that is designed to stop the growth of cancer cells.
+Researchers at UT Southwestern Simmons Cancer Center discovered a drug combination in 2020 that is designed to stop the growth of cancer cells.
 In this context, a drug already on the market is expected to counteract resistance to a promising new cancer drug that is currently in clinical trials.

 "We discovered that this specific substance blocks the signaling pathway in cancer cells and causes them to stop growing," said Karl-Henning Kalland from the Department of Clinical Sciences at UiB.

 It is not often that researchers discover a substance that targets certain molecules as precisely as this one.
-A recent study confirms the researchers' findings with regard to brain tumors (glioblastoma multiforme) — but also points to the need for further investigation.
+A study from 2018 confirmed the researchers' findings with regard to brain tumors (glioblastoma multiforme) — but also pointed to the need for further investigation.